GM 100x38x13 / N52

 - Magnetic neodymium magnets are characterized by hugely high magnetic induction on the surface of the magnet and can operate (depending on the shape) even at temperatures of 230°C or higher...

-- Key role in advanced technologically fields – are utilized in computer drives, electric motors, medical devices and very modern machines.
+- Significant importance in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: